JesseTNRoberts/JesseTNRoberts.github.io/_pages/about.md

 My name is Jesse (Vanderbilt PhD '24).
-I am an assistant professor at Tennessee Tech University where I research artificial intelligence, language models, and robotics.
+I am an inately curious assistant professor at Tennessee Tech University where I research artificial intelligence, language models, and robotics.

-Specifically, my research has focused on the theoretical limitations of language models and empirically evaluating their behavior in light of human cognition with applications to human-robot interaction and language preservation.
-But I'm also interested in game theory and any contribution that can **positively impact people**.
-I'm endlessly curious.
+Specifically, my research focuses on the theoretical limitations of language models and empirically evaluating their behavior in light of human cognition with applications to human-robot interaction and language preservation.
+But I'm also interested in game theory and any idea that can **positively impact people**.

-I am currently **accepting applications** for master's and Phd student positions.
+I am currently **accepting applications** for master's and Phd students.
 If you are a curious person with an interest in solving real problems and exploring untrodden paths through AI then feel free to reach out via email!

 This website